A flavorful tomato sauce with miniature sausage “meatballs” served over gnocchi. This Sausage Gnocchi is an easy, hearty, and delicious meal!

 • 1/4 teaspoon red pepper flakes

-• 1 sprig Fresh basil
+• 1 sprig fresh basil plus some for serving if desired

-• 2 packages (16 ounces EACH) mini potato gnocchi
+• 2 (16-ounce) packages mini gnocchi see note 1

 Instructions

-• Form very small "meatballs" with the ground Italian sausage.
-We're not adding anything to the sausage, just rolling it into small balls.
+• Form very small โ€œmeatballsโ€ with the sausage.
+No need to add anything to the sausage, just roll it into small balls.

-• In a large nonstick skillet, add 1 and 1/2 tablespoons olive oil.
-Heat to medium high and then add in about 1/2 of the meatballs.
-Gently turn the meatballs over and cook for about 2-3 minutes or until they are browned (but not cooked through).
+• In a large, nonstick pan, add 1 and 1/2 tablespoons olive oil.
+Heat to medium high and add about half the meatballs.
+Gently turn meatballs over and cook about 2โ€“3 minutes or until they are browned (but not cooked through).
 Remove to a plate.
 Add another 1 and 1/2 tablespoons oil and repeat with the rest of the meatballs.
-Remove the rest of those meatballs to the plate.
-Quickly wipe out the skillet.
+Remove remaining meatballs to the plate.
+Quickly wipe out the pan.

-• Add the cooked meatballs into the mixture and gently stir until they are covered in the sauce.
-Simmer for 15-20 minutes, stirring every now and again, or until completely cooked through.
+• Add cooked meatballs into the mixture and gently stir until they are covered in the sauce.
+Simmer 15โ€“20 minutes, stirring occasionally, or until completely cooked through.
 Discard the basil sprig.

 • Meanwhile, prepare the gnocchi according to package directions.
 Drain.